America's Five Biggest Tech Stocks Lost $97 Billion Friday

 Lots of other tech stocks also got hit after big runups this year.
 Unless there's a war, it should just be a pause though.

 We have low unemployment and rising wages.
 Cloud computing is still ramping up.
 Semiconductor companies can look forward to VR and AR, autonomous driving, 5G, AI, industrial automation, defense projects, video gaming, and IoT for above-GDP growth opportunities over the next 2-5 years and beyond.
-Network buildouts in the US for 5G, in China for better connectivity outside major cities
+Network buildouts in the US for 5G, in China for better connectivity outside major cities, and eventually in India will be the future story for communication equipment makers.

+Things are still running along nicely, but even the strongest runners need to take a rest sometimes.